Blind men and an elephant: The parable

-The earliest versions of the parable of blind men and elephant is found in Buddhist, Hindu and Jain texts, as they discuss the limits of perception and the importance of complete context.
+The earliest versions of the parable of blind men and the elephant are found in Buddhist, Hindu and Jain texts, as they discuss the limits of perception and the importance of complete context.
 The parable has several Indian variations, but broadly goes as follows:

 In some versions, the blind men then discover their disagreements, suspect the others to be not telling the truth and come to blows.
 The stories also differ primarily in how the elephant's body parts are described, how violent the conflict becomes and how (or if) the conflict among the men and their perspectives is resolved.
 In some versions, they stop talking, start listening and collaborate to "see" the full elephant.
 In another, a sighted man enters the parable and describes the entire elephant from various perspectives, the blind men then learn that they were all partially correct and partially wrong.
 While one's subjective experience is true, it may not be the totality of truth.

 The parable has been used to illustrate a range of truths and fallacies; broadly, the parable implies that one's subjective experience can be true, but that such experience is inherently limited by its failure to account for other truths or a totality of truth.
 At various times the parable has provided insight into the relativism, opaqueness or inexpressible nature of truth, the behavior of experts in fields of contradicting theories, the need for deeper understanding, and respect for different perspectives on the same object of observation.
 In this respect, it provides an easily understood and practical example that illustrates ontologic reasoning.
-That is, simply put, what things exist, what is their true nature, and how can their relations to each other be accurately categorized?
-For example, is the elephant's trunk a snake, or its legs trees, just because they share some similarities with those?
-Or is that just a misapprehension that differs from an underlying reality?
-And how should human beings treat each other as they strive to understand better (anger, respect, tolerance or intolerance)?